Lajos Kossuth: Great Britain

 In addition, the indignation that he aroused against Russian policy had much to do with the strong anti-Russian feeling, which made the Crimean War possible.
 During the Crimean War, the activism of Kossuth also intensified in London, but since Austria did not side with Russia, there was no chance of Hungarian independence being achieved with Anglo-French military help.
 In the following years, Kossuth hoped that the conflicts between the great powers would allow the liberation of Hungary after all, and so he contacted the French Emperor Napoleon III.
-When Napoleon III and the Prime Minister of Sardinia and Piedmont, Camillo Cavour, promised to help liberate Hungary in the run-up to the Franco-Sardinian-Austrian war of 1859, Lajos Kossuth founded the Hungarian National Directorate with László Teleki and György Klapka and began to organise the Hungarian Legion.
+When Napoleon III and the Prime Minister of Sardinia, Camillo Benso, Count of Cavour, promised to help liberate Hungary in the run-up to the Franco-Sardinian-Austrian war of 1859, Lajos Kossuth founded the Hungarian National Directorate with László Teleki and György Klapka and began to organise the Hungarian Legion.
 Following Napoleon III's unexpected peace with Austria after his brilliant victory at Solferino, Kossuth sought to link the liberation of Hungary more and more clearly to the movement of the peoples fighting for their independence.
-However, Garibaldi's invasion of Sicily in 1860 raised new hopes.
-Many Hungarians fought among his soldiers, and his successes could have led to another Italo-Austrian war.
+However, Giuseppe Garibaldi's invasion of Sicily in 1860 raised new hopes.
+Many Hungarians fought among his Redshirts, and his successes could have led to another Italo-Austrian war.
 In the event, the Hungarian Legion was re-established, and Kossuth negotiated cooperation with the Italians.
 But the war was not fought.
-Although Hungary remained under Austrian rule, the Habsburg autocracy in Hungary was forced to retreat.
+Although Hungary remained under Austrian rule, the decline of Habsburg power increasingly forced compromise on the Austrian government.
 Hungarian passive resistance and the foreign activities of the Kossuth group reinforced each other.
 Kossuth and the émigré movement's armed preparations and negotiations with the great powers, on the other hand, were backed by the political backdrop of a silent and passively resistant country.

 United States

-From Britain Kossuth went to the United States of America.
-On 6 December 1851, this revolutionary hero arrived in New York to a reception that only Washington and Lafayette had received before.
+From Britain Kossuth went to the United States of America aboard the Humboldt postal vessel.
+He was warmly welcomed since the Congress in a letter inviting him to the country as the 'guest of the nation'.
+On 6 December 1851, this revolutionary hero arrived in New York City to a reception that only Washington and Lafayette had received before.
+The mayor of New York City introduced him as "a champion of human progress, an eloquent proclaimer of universal freedom".
 On the posters and in the news, he appeared as an ambassador of the European nations yearning for freedom and democracy, an implacable opponent of the tyranny embodied by the Habsburgs and the Russian Romanovs.
+Like the more than 600 other speeches he has given in America, it as well ended with applause.

 The report of The Sun about the arrival of Kossuth in New York:

 President Millard Fillmore entertained Kossuth at the White House on 31 December 1851 and 3 January 1852.
 The US Congress organized a banquet for Kossuth, which was supported by all political parties.